 If you’re a successful small business, you’ll be getting paid by customers quite regularly.
 We know about most of the common ways to receive payment, such as credit cards, cash, and even wire transfers.
-One method that’s new to many business owners, however, is a letter of credit.
-While this payment mechanism isn’t used as often by small domestic companies – it’s wise to understand how it works.
+One method that might be unfamiliar to many small business owners, however, is a letter of credit.
+While this payment mechanism isn’t used as often by small domestic companies in the United States—you should understand how it works.
 If you’re an exporter, making it part of your accounts receivable toolkit might ensure prompt, reliable remittance from buyers around the world.

 What is a letter of credit?

-In simple terms, a letter of credit (LC) is a promise to pay that’s backed by a financial institution.
+In simple terms, a letter of credit (LC) is a promise to pay that’s backed by a financial institution and a valuable part of trade finance.
 If, for some reason, the customer or buyer (also known as the “applicant”) can’t come up with the money, the bank still has to make good on their guarantee to the seller.
 With varying international trade laws and the increasing difficulty getting prompt payment after goods are shipped, the letter of credit plays an important role in the cash flow of an exporter or global business.

 Depending on what part of the world you’re from, it may also be called a “documentary letter of credit,” or simply, “documentary credit.”